ber0i/e-SparX/README.md

 ## Getting Started

-Create a virtual environment (with Python version < 3.13).
-Next, navigate inside the folder `python_api` within this repository and run
+Clone this repository and create a virtual Python environment (with Python version < 3.13).
+Next, navigate inside the folder `python_api` within this repository and run the following in your command prompt

 ```bash
 pip install .